Margherita von Stein: Legacy

-Stein passed away in Turin in 2003.
+Stein died in Turin in 2003.
 In 2010, an exhibition and catalogue titled Collezione Christian Stein: A History of Italian Art, was organised by Jean Louis Maubant and Francisco Jarauta Marión at the Museo Cantonale d'Arte in Lugano.
 In 2011, a digital exhibition with the same name highlighting some of the most significant works exhibited at the gallery was put on for the Italian newspaper La Repubblica.
 In 2017, a large exhibition celebrating her work was put on at the new arts organization Magazzino Italian Art in Cold Springs, NY titled Margherita Stein: Rebel With a Cause.
 The show was heralded with bringing a deeper knowledge of Arte Povera to the US.
 A large part of the collection of Margherita Stein was donated to the Castle of Rivoli Museum.